savka777/Kill-My-Startup/kill-my-startup/README.md

 ## People talking about this

-### Sparkline chart
+### Chart
 - Track the volume of online conversations about your startup idea over time.
 - Track the volume of online conversations about competitors over time.
 5-10 competitors would be choosen in the initial setup and can be updated later.
-- Data sources: Twitter, Reddit, Hacker News, relevant forums and blogs.
+- Data sources: Twitter, Reddit, Hacker News, Product Hunt, relevant forums and blogs.
 - Frequency: Every hour.

 ### User sentiment